TransUnion Rental Screening Solutions (TURSS) Privacy Notice

 2. Disclosing for a business purpose and selling/sharing personal information

-Unless you indicate to us that you are not interested in receiving information regarding other products and services, your name, email address, and/or other contact information may be shared with a third party in order to present these offers to you.
+Unless you indicate to us that you are not interested in receiving information regarding other products and services, your name, email address, and/or other contact information may be shared with a third party to present offers to you.
 If you prefer not to receive such information, you may indicate your preference by contacting TURSS.
 See the “Contact information” section below to learn more.

 Category of Personal Information